Normal Anatomy of the Shoulder Joint

 Rotator cuff is the group of tendons in the shoulder joint providing support and enabling wider range of motion.
 Major injury to these tendons may result in tear of these tendons and the condition is called as rotator cuff tear.
 It is one of the most common causes of shoulder pain in middle aged adults and older individuals.

-Find out more about "Rotator Cuff Tear" click on below tabs.
+To find out more about "Rotator Cuff Tear" click on below tabs.

 Shoulder impingement is also called as swimmer's shoulder, tennis shoulder, or rotator cuff tendinitis.
 It is the condition of inflammation of the tendons of the shoulder joint caused by motor vehicle accidents, trauma, and while playing sports such as tennis, baseball, swimming and weight lifting.